 You can create all questions yourself or choose some from the available templates.

-There is an option to insert questions that are only visible to the managers.
 The reviewees will never be able to see the answers.
 Managers can answer questions relating to promotions, increasing compensation etc.

-Add instructions for your reviewers.
 You can add instructions on how to give feedback.
 In case of using rating scales, you can explain the scale.

 To replicate Netflix's model: